 Effective September 1, 2006, thirty-two cents (\$.32) of the per capita tax received monthly by the Association will be allocated to this fund; provided, however, that when one-half per capita tax is received from local unions for retired-active members sixteen cents (\$.16) will be allocated to the fund.
 The Emergency Disputes Fund shall be treated as a separate fund and the per capita tax allocated to it as provided in this Section shall not be transferable to the general fund and shall be used only for the purpose of emergency dispute issues as heretofore provided.
-Effective September 1, 2007, and thereafter, the per capita allocation to the Emergency Disputes Fund shall be adjusted for inflation consistent with any COLA resolution passed by the delegates to IAFF Conventions.
+Effective September 1, 2007, and thereafter on each October 1, the per capita allocation to the Emergency Disputes Fund shall be adjusted for inflation consistent with any COLA resolution passed by the delegates to IAFF Conventions.
+Effective October 1, 2023, and thereafter, an additional sevenand one-half cents (7 1/2 cents) in monthly per capita tax, will be collected by the Association, and allocated to the Emergency Disputes Fund.
+Effective October 1, 2024, an additional twentyseven cents (27 cents) in monthly per capita tax will be collected by the Association and allocated to the Emergency Disputes Fund.
+In accordance with Resolution 2024-41, effective October 1, 2024, there will be a reallocation of thirteen and one-half cents (\$.135) cents from the Emergency Disputes Fund to the IAFF General Fund to offset for staff salaries and fringe benefits previously paid in part or wholly by the Emergency Disputes Fund.